reference-architecture-ai/reference-architecture.ai/content/docs/bert-qa-benchmarking/index.md

 ```
 See [full code on github](https://github.com/applied-knowledge-systems/the-pattern-api/blob/156633b9934f1243775671ce6c18ff2bf471c0ce/qasearch/tokeniser_gears_redisai.py#L17)

-Then for each Redis Cluster shard, we pre-load BERT QA model by downloading, exporting it into torchscript, then loading it to each shard:
+Then for each Redis Cluster shard, we pre-load BERT QA model by downloading, exporting it into torchscript, and then loading it to each shard:
 ```python
 def load_bert():
     model_file = 'traced_bert_qa.pt'